 - In a saucepan, cook onions in vegan butter over medium heat until onions are translucent.
 Add flour and stir until a paste is formed.

-- Place water in a microwave-safe bowl and heat for 2 – 3 minutes, until hot.
+- Place water in a microwave-safe bowl and heat for 2 to 3 minutes, until hot.
 Pour hot water 1 cup at a time, stirring in between until all ingredients are incorporated.

 - Add the Bragg (or soy sauce), garlic, and nutritional yeast flakes and stir until well combined.

-- Next add the vegan cheese.
+- Next, add the vegan cheese.
 Stir the mixture, turn up the heat up to medium-high, and place a lid on the pot to help the cheese melt.
-This part will take about 10 – 15 minutes.
+This part will take about 10 to 15 minutes.

 - Once the cheese has melted to the right consistency, add the chopped spinach and artichoke hearts.
 Stir to combine and place the lid back on the saucepan until the spinach has wilted.

 - Transfer to a serving dish and serve with crackers, tortilla chips, or even sliced veggies.